 The Division of Family Health partners with individuals, families, and communities to improve health, safety, and quality of life through education, prevention, screening, assessment, monitoring, and interventions.

-The mission of the Division of Family Health and Preparedness is to assure basic levels of quality care for the most vulnerable citizens of the State of Utah.
-This quality assurance is accomplished through the use of regulatory standards, processes, and authorities.
-The division additionally works to achieve continuous improvement and evidence-based decision making both internally to the division, and externally through the numerous programs that we operate.
+The Division of Family Health is to supports quality care for the most vulnerable citizens of the State of Utah.
+This quality assurance is a value, which is accomplished through the use of regulatory standards, processes, and authorities.
+The division additionally works to achieve continuous improvement and evidence-based decision making both internally to the division, and externally through the numerous programs and partners that we operate and coordinate.

 The mission of CSHCN is to improve the health and quality of life for children with special health care needs, and their families, through early screening and detection, data integration, care coordination, education, intervention, and life transitions.

-The Maternal and Child Health BUREAU supports the Utah Department of Health’s mission to reduce illness, disability, and death among women of childbearing ages, children, and youth in the State.
-The Bureau identifies health concerns, prioritizes strategies to address needs, develops programs, coordinates efforts, and develops resources to address health issues for mothers and children.
+The office of Maternal and Child Health supports the Utah Department of Health and Human Services’ mission to reduce illness, disability, and death among women of childbearing ages, children, and youth in the State.
+The office identifies health concerns, prioritizes strategies to address needs, develops programs, coordinates efforts, and develops resources to address health issues for mothers and children.